While making special food for Eid dinner should be given priority, we shouldn't forget that part of the pleasure is in the presentation.

-In other words, food served in the usual plates and dishes, on the usual bland kitchen or dinner table is simply not good enough for the family's Eid lunch or dinner.
+In other words, food served in the usual plates and dishes, on the usual bland kitchen or dinner table is simply not good enough for the family's Eid dinner or lunch.
 Decorating the table and "dressing up" the food will give more of the Eid feeling to your meal.
 Here are some ideas of how to do that.

 1. Call a family meeting